Before you install...

 Nodes must meet or exceed the minimum hardware recommendations, except:

-Important: The disk space requirement cannot be checked until you initialise TSM.
+Important: The disk space requirement cannot be ticked until you initialise TSM.

 Free disk space is calculated after the Tableau Server Setup program is unzipped.
 The Setup program uses about 1 GB of space.
 You may need to allocate additional disk space depending on various factors like whether you will be using extracts.